 You can easily install Capture One Styles Packages into Capture One.
 You have three different options for doing so.

-However, first, you need to unzip the downloaded file to a location on your hard drive.
+However, first, you need to go to download Capture One styles to a location on your hard drive and unzip the downloaded file.
 You should then have a styles pack file ending with the .costylepack extension.

 After unpacking the downloaded file, you can:

 - Open Capture One Pro.
 Next, simply drag and drop the Styles Pack file (.costylepack) into the Capture One window.

 - Alternatively, you can go the Styles and Presets tool, and click the three dots in the upper right corner (…).
 Here you can select Import Styles…, and then browse your way to the location where you extracted the Styles Pack file.
 Select it and click Open.

 - The third and easiest option is to simply double-click on the Styles Pack (.costylepack) directly.

 After importing you can use the new styles from the Styles and Presets tool under User Styles.